 The Police Dispatcher serves as the primary link between the public and the Police Officers in the field.
 You will receive emergency telephone calls and assist citizens with requests for service and general inquiries.
 Each call is evaluated and the appropriate Public Safety personnel are dispatched to handle the situation.
 Such decisions will frequently be made on an independent basis with after-the-fact supervisory review.
-Responsibilities also include using the West Covina Service Group Computer Aided Dispatch (CAD) and Records Management System (RMS), maintaining records, and performing typing assignments which include data entry.
+Responsibilities also include using the Superion ONESolution Computer Aided Dispatch (CAD) and Records Management System (RMS), maintaining records, and performing typing assignments which include data entry.

 The Ideal Candidate